philipp-baumann/simplerspec.opus/README.md

 -   **Test:** Test whether the `date` column entries are matching the expanded measurement folders for each date.

-### Tests category 3: All OPUS files have the correct metadata and vice versa
+### Tests category 3: All OPUS files have the correct complete metadata and vice versa

 -   **Expectations:**: The metadata spreadsheets contain a column `pos` that specifies the well plate positions, and also a column `sample_id`.
 The `sample_id` of a sample needs to be unique.
 The OPUS files that are generated after measurements have a `_<plate-position>` suffix after a `sample_id` string.